EnchanterIO/java-mastery/mars-rover/Readme.md

 # How to deploy to Heroku

-heroku jar:deploy build/libs/inner-circle-0.0.0-SNAPSHOT.jar --app ll-inner-circle
+heroku jar:deploy build/libs/mars-rover-0.1.0-SNAPSHOT.jar --app ll-mars-rover

-Deploys the JAR file to a Heroku app called: "ll-inner-circle".
+Deploys the JAR file to a Heroku app called: "ll-mars-rover".

 # How to configure the app: